brucedkyle/ibmcloud_for_partners/docs/cloud/vmware-cloud-foundation.md

 ## Overview

 VMware Cloud Foundation deployments provide a complete set of software-defined services for compute, storage, network security, Kubernetes management, and cloud management.
+It includes:

+- VMware vSphere® with VMware Tanzu™
+- VMware vSAN™
+- VMware NSX™ Data Center

+and is managed though

+- vCenter
+- SDDC manager
+- HCX
-It includes VMware vSphere® with VMware Tanzu™, VMware vSAN™, VMware NSX™ Data Center and is managed though vCenter, SDDC manager, HCX, and VMware Aria® Suite (formerly known as VMware vRealize® Suite).
+- VMware Aria® Suite (formerly known as VMware vRealize® Suite)

 The VMware Cloud Foundation management capabilities offer consistent VMware operations across private and public cloud deployments.
-To select an optimal IBM Cloud for VMware Cloud Foundation solution for your needs, you can select between VMware Cloud Editions Advanced or Enterprise that provide you access to a unique set of VMware Cloud Foundation capabilities in a bundled form.
+To select an optimal IBM Cloud for VMware Cloud Foundation solution for your needs, you can select between **VMware Cloud Editions Advanced or Enterprise** that provide you access to a unique set of VMware Cloud Foundation capabilities in a bundled form.

 The following diagram provides an overview of IBM Cloud for VMware Cloud Foundation.